Regular contact manifolds: a generalization of the Boothby-Wang theorem: All equivalent contact forms in one picture

 Since both, $i_{X_H}\zvy$ and $\xd H$ are 1-homogeneous, it follows that $H=i_{X_H}\zvy$.
 Hence, $i_{X_H}\zvy=1$ on $M_F$, thus $i_X(F\zh)=1$.
 Summing up, we get that $X$ is the Reeb vector field of the contact form $F\zh$.
 Note that the submanifolds $M_F$ of $\tM$ are submanifolds \emph{of contact type} in the terminology of Weinstein \cite{Weinstein:1979}.

 \begin{proposition} For $F:M\to\R_+$, the Reeb vector field $\cR_F$ of the contact form $\zh_F=F\zh$ on $M$ is the Hamiltonian contact vector field associated with the contact Hamiltonian $1/F$.
 In other words, $\cR_F=\zt_*(X_H)$, where $X_H$ is the Hamiltonian vector field on $\tM$ associated with the 1-homogeneous Hamiltonian $H(x,s)=s/F(x)$. \end{proposition} \begin{remark} The picture presented above is a particular case of a \emph{symplectic $\Rt$-principal bundle} in the terminology of \cite{Grabowski:2013} (here, $\Rt=\R\setminus\{0\}$ is the multiplicative group of nonzero reals).
 Such bundles are defined as $\Rt$-principal bundles $\zt:\tM\to M$ equipped additionally with a 1-homogeneous symplectic form $\tw$.
 The importance of these geometric objects comes from the fact that they canonically induce on $M$ a contact structure, not necessarily cooriented.
 Cooriented contact structures correspond to trivial $\Rt$-principal bundles $\zt:\tM=M\ti\Rt\to M$ which, for connected $M$, consists of two connected components, and in this case it is enough to consider only the component $M\ti\R_+$.
 If the principal bundle $\tM$ is not trivializable, it is connected for connected $M$.
 The necessity of using the non-connected group $\Rt$ instead of just $\R_+$ comes from the requirement of including non-cooriented contact structures into the picture.
-Closer studies of such structures, together with the corresponding contact Hamiltonian systems, one can find in a series of papers \cite{Bruce:2017,Grabowska:2022,Grabowska:2022a,Grabowski:2013}. \end{remark} \begin{example} In Quantum Mechanics, it is well known the construction of a canonical symplectic structure (called sometimes \emph{Fubini-Study}) on the space of pure quantum states by a symplectic reduction from the corresponding Hilbert space $\cH$.
-For finite-dimensional $\cH$, say $\cH=\C^n$, the pure quantum states form the complex projective space $\C\Pe^{n-1}$ and we are in the framework of the standard differential geometry (cf. \cite{Grabowski:2005}).
-The manifold $\C^n$ is canonically K\"ahler with respect to the standard Hermitian form $K=\sum_k\xd z_k\ot\xd\bar z_k$.
-If we regard $\C^n$ as the real manifold $\R^{2n}$ with real coordinates $(q^k,p_j)$, where $z_k=q^k+i\,p_k$, then the symplectic form $\zw_0$, being the imaginary part of $K$ is
+Closer studies of such structures, together with the corresponding contact Hamiltonian systems, one can find in a series of papers \cite{Bruce:2017,Grabowska:2022,Grabowska:2022a,Grabowski:2013}. \end{remark}